thruston/python-tablinum/README.md

     15-dec-2020               %d-%b-%Y

 This table shows the strftime formats used.
-This is not as clever as using `dateutil.parser` but it does mean that tabulate only uses the standard Python3 libraries.
+This is not as clever as using `dateutil.parser` but it does mean that the package only uses the standard Python3 libraries.
 If you want to convert from any of these formats to standard ISO format then do `date(base(a))`.

-There are also useful functions to convert HH:MM:SS to fractional hours, minutes or seconds.  `hms()` takes fractional hours and produces `hh:mm:ss`, while `hr`, `mins`, and `secs` go the other way.
+There are also a few useful functions to convert HH:MM:SS to fractional hours, minutes or seconds.  `hms()` takes fractional hours and produces `hh:mm:ss`, while `hr`, `mins`, and `secs` go the other way.

-Plus "epoch()" that will convert a full date-time timestamp to epoch seconds.
+Plus `epoch()` that will convert a full date-time timestamp to epoch seconds.

 ### clear - remove all rows